-We share, also, in a commitment to providing parents with information about infants and their development as a way to help parents create healthy childrearing contexts.
+We also share in a commitment to providing parents with information about infants and their development as a way to help parents create healthy child-rearing contexts.
 This type of information can be a powerful tool.
 Its value and implication is evidenced in the work surrounding PURPLE crying.
 It is toward the goal of shared information and commitment to infants’ developmental outcomes that we write today.

 On the contrary, as we will outline below:

-Crying is an infants’ major form of communication
+1. Crying is an infant's major form of communication.

 This paper will provide the reasoning supporting this statement.
 We begin with an explanation regarding how PPC can lead to an inadvertent promotion of the idea that crying can be ignored.

-First, what does PURPLE stand for?
-PURPLE is an acronym for (with our concerns in italics):
+First, what does the acronym PURPLE stand for?
+Here's a definition (with our concerns in italics):

-Peak of crying: Crying starts at 2 weeks and can last to 5 months.
+P — Peak of crying: Crying starts at two weeks and can last to five months.

-This is consistently true only for some babies in the USA.
-It is not universal for babies in the USA or for babies around the world.
+This is consistently true only for some babies in the U.S. It is not universal for babies in the U.S., or for babies around the world.

-Parents may not be knowledgeable of infant needs and expectations—and additional information may help parents to understand infants’ crying as related to infants’ needs.
-The bodies of newborns expect to be breast fed several times an hour because of their small stomachs and their rapid growth that requires the hormones and other thousands of ingredients in breast milk.
+Parents may not be knowledgeable about infant needs and expectations — and additional information may help parents to understand infants’ crying as related to infants’ needs.
+The bodies of newborns expect to be breastfed several times an hour, because of their small stomachs and rapid growth that requires the hormones and other thousands of ingredients in breast milk.
 Babies also expect to be carried and held virtually all the time to optimize their development.

-Resists Soothing: Parents have difficulty soothing the baby once the jag starts.
+R — Resists soothing: Parents have difficulty soothing the baby once the jag starts.

-Painful Fact: The baby often looks like they are in pain “even when they are not.”
+P — Painful fact: The baby often looks like they are in pain “even when they are not.”

-There are no direct data that support the notion that babies are not in pain but advocates of PURPLE Crying say that it doesn’t make sense that there would be babies in pain all over the world.
+There is no direct data that supports the notion that babies are not in pain, but advocates of PURPLE Crying say that it doesn’t make sense that there would be babies in pain all over the world.
 This view is not supported by convincing research.
 Further, it does make sense that certain experiences and childcare practices are associated with pain.
-For example, if US birthing practices are employed (Wagner, 2006) or if US contemporary childrearing mainstream norms are being followed which don’t follow the evolved needs of babies (see below), pain that does not seem to have an immediate, direct cause can result.
+For example, if U.S. birthing practices are employed (Wagner, 2006), or if U.S. contemporary childrearing mainstream norms are being followed which don’t follow the evolved needs of babies (see below), pain that does not seem to have an immediate, direct cause can result.
 Moreover, pain is not a surprise if the babies are being fed formula, since it populates the gut with pathogenic bacteria (lots of references here), which are related to colic in babies.

-Longlasting: Crying can last 5 or more hours per day.
+L — Long-lasting: Crying can last five or more hours per day.

 Yes, this is part of the definition of colic.